hmzel/ThePit/README.md

 progress: ~10% done, being optimistic

-using dependencies spigot-api and mongodb-driver-sync
+using dependencies spigot and mongodb-driver-sync